-Is one of your goals to get into the garden more?
+How to get into the garden on a budget

 You don’t need a green thumb to have a beautiful yard, courtyard, balcony pots or an indoor kitchen herb garden nor do you need to grow everything from seed.
 Starting a garden can be simple and cheap, as well as frugal long term.

-Having freshly cut flowers in your home can be very expensive, and the cost of buying herbs from the supermarket is simply outrageous!
-To grow your own at a fraction of the cost is easy on your budget, and if you’re so inclined, it can be a most relaxing pastime as well.
+Having freshly cut flowers in your home can be expensive and the cost of buying herbs from the supermarket is high!
+To grow your own at a fraction of the cost is easy on a budget and many people enjoy it as a hobby.

 The easiest and most cost effective way of improving your yard and garden is to spring clean!
 Get rid of any rubbish and clutter, trim the hedges and plants, mow the lawn etc.